 The most important site to know for information in English on storms, earthquakes, or tsunami is the Japan Meteorological Agency website.
-The JMA is tasked with the prevention and mitigation of natural disasters, and is responsible for issuing earthquake, weather, tsunami, and related warnings and advisories to the public.
+The JMA is tasked with the prevention and mitigation of natural disasters and is responsible for issuing earthquake, weather, tsunami, and related warnings and advisories to the public.

 Your Country’s Embassy or Consulate

-The embassy or consulate of your home country to Japan should provide information and instructions to its citizens and their families that are specific to the circumstances of the event; be it natural disaster, civil emergency, etc. In the event of an emergency, contact your country’s embassy or consulate.
+The embassy or consulate of your home country to Japan should provide information and instructions to its citizens and their families that are specific to the circumstances of the event; be it a natural disaster, civil emergency, etc. In the event of an emergency, contact your country’s embassy or consulate.
 You can find links to their websites on the Ministry of Foreign Affairs (MOFA) website here.